Persistence exponents in Markov chains: Introduction

+\fa{A more detailed study of persistence for AR processes of order $1$ is provided by the very recent paper \cite{HKW}.
+See also the works \cite{baumgartendissertation,baumgartenar}, where the author studies persistence of AR processes for general innovation distributions with orders $\{1,2\}$.
+Of relevance is the recent work \cite{CV}, that gives general criteria for convergence in total variation norm to a quasi-stationary distribution, for continuous time Markov processes.
+We do note that in our general setup, we cannot verify their conditions.
+In general, it is not clear that the existence of the persistence exponent, even under our conditions, would imply the existence of a Yaglom limit, i.e. of a quasi-limiting distributions.
+Also related to our persistence problem is the study of the population size in critical branching processes, see e.g.\ \cite{afanasev}, also see \cite{maillard} for a recent work concerning Yaglom limits in this context. }

-One upshot of our approach is a study of monotonicity and continuity properties of the persistence exponent in parameters of the kernel $P_S$.
-We illustrate this in the case of AR and MA processes, where the kernel (and thus the persistence exponent) depends on the coefficient vector.
-In this context, we derive a monotonicity lemma (Lemma~\ref{lem:logconcave}) that might be of independent interest.
-As an application, we prove \textit{strict} monotonicity of the persistence exponent for AR($p$) processes with log concave innovation distributions.
+{One upshot of our approach is a study of monotonicity and continuity properties of the persistence exponent in parameters of the kernel $P$.
+We illustrate this in the case of MA processes and AR processes, where the kernel (and thus the persistence exponent) depends on the coefficient vector.
+In the setting of AR processes, we derive a monotonicity lemma (Lemma~\ref{lem:logconcave}) that might be of independent interest. } As an application, we prove \textit{strict} monotonicity of the persistence exponent for AR($p$) processes with log concave innovation distributions.
 Finally, we demonstrate the strength of our approach by computing a number of new persistence exponents in concrete examples by solving the corresponding eigenvalue equation.

 The outline of the paper is as follows: Section~\ref{sec:mainexistenceresults} contains our main abstract existence result.
 The short and technical Section~\ref{sec:mainmonotonicityresult} contains an abstract monotonicity lemma and a continuity lemma.
-The abstract framework is then applied in Section~\ref{sec:eg} to auto-regressive (AR) and moving-average (MA) processes, where existence of the exponent, continuity of the exponent, (strict) monotonicity results, and the question whether the exponent is degenerate are discussed.
+The abstract framework is then applied in Section~\ref{sec:eg} to moving-average (MA) processes and auto-regressive (AR), where existence of the exponent, continuity of the exponent, (strict) monotonicity results, and the question whether the exponent is degenerate are discussed.
 Finally, Section~\ref{sec:comp} contains a number of concrete cases where we are able to solve the eigenvalue equation, i.e.\ to find the leading eigenvalue explicitly.
 Sections~\ref{sec:intro-proof}--\ref{sec:comp-proof} are devoted to the proofs corresponding to the former three topics, respectively.